 Domo Certified Business Consultant: Domo is a powerful and complex BI tool, and I attended their boot camp, where I developed and presented a full implementation and case study to Domo.
 I’ve also done this in a bunch in the real world. 🙂

-Some platform stuff where you’re just going to have to take my word for it: I’ve used the following platforms at least a decent amount, and claim somewhere between enthusiast and expert: Eloqua (At one point I earned Eloqua Master certification, but let it lapse.), Pardot, Hubspot (ok, actually I have the HubSpot Inbound Certification, too), Act-On, Bizible, Google Analytics, Google Tag Manager, DiscoverOrg, ion Interactive, SnapApp, Uberflip, SurveyGizmo, QuickTapSurvey, Clearslide, Litmus, Email on Acid, QlikView, Tableau, Box, and I’m sure I’m forgetting a bunch.
+Some platform stuff where you’re just going to have to take my word for it: I’ve used the following platforms at least a decent amount, and claim somewhere between enthusiast and expert: Eloqua (At one point I earned Eloqua Master certification), Pardot, Hubspot (ok, actually I have the HubSpot Inbound Certification, too), Act-On, Bizible, Google Analytics, Google Tag Manager, DiscoverOrg, ion Interactive, SnapApp, Uberflip, SurveyGizmo, QuickTapSurvey, Clearslide, Litmus, Email on Acid, QlikView, Tableau, Box, and I’m sure I’m forgetting many.

 Some areas of expertise outside of martech:

 Software design and development, business development, devops, Linux admin, accounting (which was actually my college major), management, leadership, business process management and design, security, regulatory compliance, technical writing, web developing (tho I tend to leave that to the experts! and i know a lot of them), project management, VOIP, strategic IT, advanced networking, currency design (huh? yup.), music composition and production, audio engineering.. okay, we’re straying.